-My pregnancy led me to train with IQoro again
+My pregnancy led me back to IQoro again

 Almost one year later, Malin became a mother to her son, Ludvig.
-The pregnancy went well, except that she began to feel heartburn again, which can be fairly common during pregnancy.
+The pregnancy went well, except that she began to feel reflux and heartburn again.
+Acid reflux during pregnancy can be fairly common.

 The traing helped immediately.